Teluk Intan: Sri Subramaniam Temple

 The temple is popularly called 'Perak Thendayuthapani Temple', and also as Malaysia's Palani Andavar.
 Construction of the temple began in 1926.
 Financial support was provided by the Nattukottai Chettiars (also known as the Nagarathars), a prominent mercantile community with origins in Tamil Nadu, India.

 The most prominent festival held at this temple is the Chitra Pournami during the Tamil month of Chithrai (April–May).
 The Chitra Pournami festival lasts three days.
 On the third day of the festival (the day of Pournami, full moon), the Silver Chariot (Velli Ratham) is taken in procession.
 This velli ratham was brought to the temple in the year 1932.
 The procession's route usually covers the entire old town of Teluk Intan.

-The temple is managed by the Nagarathars of seven towns including Teluk Intan, Tapah, Kampar, Bidor, SitiawanPantai remis and Lumut.
+The temple is managed by the Nagarathars of seven towns including Teluk Intan, Tapah, Kampar, Bidor, Sitiawan, Pantai Remis and Lumut.
 Now there is no representation from Bidor and Pantai remis.
 They make donations annually at festival time.
 The day-to-day management of the temple is entrusted to three Nagarathar families, who hold office in 57, 59 and 61, Jalan Bandar.

 This temple is one of eighteen constructed by the Nattukottai Chettiars in Malaysia.